MooersLab/rstudiopymolpysnips/README.md

 <a id="license"><h2>License</h2></a>

 We use the permissive MIT license.
-The license information for this project is found in the *License.txt* file above.
+The license information for this project is found in the *LICENSE* file above.

 [Return to Table of Contents](#table-of-contents)